← All Articles & Guides

 High Concern — Refer to MASH

-Unexplained cash, new phones or clothing; being found in another town or county; carrying or concealing drugs; injuries inconsistent with explanation; being "cuckooed" (using another person's home for drug dealing)
+Unexplained cash, new phones or clothing; being found in another town or county; carrying or concealing drugs; injuries inconsistent with explanation; cuckooing — where a gang forcibly takes over a vulnerable person's home to use as a drug dealing base, often through threats or exploiting addiction

 Moderate Concern — Record and Monitor